Salome (play)

 Salome (French: Salomé, /fr/) is a one-act tragedy by Oscar Wilde.
 The original version of the play was first published in French in 1893; an English translation was published a year later.
 The play depicts the attempted seduction of Jokanaan (John the Baptist) by Salome, stepdaughter of Herod Antipas; her dance of the seven veils; the execution of Jokanaan at Salome's instigation; and her death on Herod's orders.

 The first production was in Paris in 1896.
 Because the play depicted biblical characters it was banned in Britain and was not performed publicly there until 1931.
-The play became popular in Germany, and Wilde's text was taken by the composer Richard Strauss as the basis of his 1905 opera Salome, the international success of which has overshadowed Wilde's original play.
-Film and other adaptations have been made of the play.
+The play became popular in Germany, and Wilde's text was taken by the composer Richard Strauss as the basis of his 1905 opera Salome, the international success of which has overshadowed the play itself.
+Film and other adaptations have also been made of the play.

 Background and first production

 When Wilde began writing Salome in late 1891 he was known as an author and critic, but was not yet established as a playwright.
 Lady Windermere's Fan was completed but not yet staged, and his other West End successes, A Woman of No Importance, An Ideal Husband and The Importance of Being Earnest, were yet to come.
-(Note: Wilde had written one earlier play, Vera, Or The Nihilists, which had not been staged.)
-He had been considering the subject of Salome since his undergraduate days at Oxford when Walter Pater introduced him to Flaubert's story Hérodias in 1877.
+Two earlier plays, Vera, Or The Nihilists and The Duchess of Padua, had been staged, but had been critical and commercial failures.
+Wilde had been considering the subject of Salome since his undergraduate days at Oxford when Walter Pater introduced him to Flaubert's story Hérodias in 1877.
 The biographer Peter Raby comments that Wilde's interest had been further stimulated by descriptions of Gustave Moreau's paintings of Salome in Joris-Karl Huysmans's À rebours and by Heinrich Heine's Atta Troll, Jules Laforgue's "Salomé" in Moralités Légendaires and Stéphane Mallarmé's Hérodiade.

 Wilde wrote the play while staying in Paris and explained to an interviewer the following year why he had written it in French:

 I have one instrument that I know I can command, and that is the English language.
 There was another instrument to which I had listened all my life, and I wanted once to touch this new instrument to see whether I could make any beautiful thing out of it.
 The play was written in Paris some six months ago, where I read it to some young poets, who admired it immensely.
 Of course, there are modes of expression that a Frenchman of letters would not have used, but they give a certain relief or colour to the play.